 For more detailed information please visit our Continuing Education Approvals page for State, Provincial, National and International CE Approvals

 ©2005 - 2016 Liddle Kidz Foundation | nonprofit educational organization

 ABMP | Associated Bodywork and Massage Professionals

 NAEYC | The National Association for the Education of Young Children

 NCBTMB | National Certification Board for Therapeutic Massage and Bodywork

 Vancouver, WA 98687

-InternationalAUSTRALIA CANADA CHINA FRANCE HONG KONG INDIA INDONESIA JAPAN IRELAND ITALY NEW ZEALAND PHILIPPINES SINGAPORE SPAIN SWEDEN SWITZERLAND TAIWAN THAILAND UNITED KINGDOM UNITED STATES VIETNAM
+InternationalAUSTRALIA CANADA CHINA FRANCE HONG KONG INDIA INDONESIA JAPAN IRELAND ITALY MALAYSIA NEW ZEALAND PHILIPPINES SINGAPORE SPAIN SWEDEN SWITZERLAND TAIWAN THAILAND UNITED KINGDOM UNITED STATES VIETNAM